Requiring condom use in porn films gets enough signatures for California vote

 The signatures must still be validated by California election officials.

-The nonprofit organization’s latest campaign is an effort to widen its battle with porn producers, who have resisted calls for condom use on their movie sets.
+The nonprofit organization’s latest campaign is an effort to widen its battle with porn producers, which have resisted calls for condom use on their movie sets.

 In 2012, the foundation successfully backed a voter-approved measure in Los Angeles County to force condom use in porn productions locally.
 But producers fought the measure in court, and officials from the foundation say county officials have been slow to enforce the measure.

-“It’s only fair that these performers be afforded the same safeguards as other Californians in their workplaces,” Michael Weinstein, president of the AIDS Healthcare Foundation, said in a statement.
+“It’s only fair that these performers be afforded the same safeguards as other Californians in their workplaces,” Michael Weinstein, president of AIDS Healthcare, said in a statement.

 The measure, if approved by voters on the November 2016 ballot, would mandate state and municipal officials to make sure condoms are used on pornographic film sets statewide.

-Leaders of the Free Speech Coalition, a porn industry trade group, in a blog post on Friday took aim at a section of the proposed ballot measure that would appoint a backer of the law to defend it in court against any lawsuit the state attorney general declined to defend.

-The blog post accused Weinstein of seeking to become California’s “porn czar” through that provision.
+A representative from the Free Speech Coalition, a trade group representing the porn industry, did not return a call or an email.

 In the past, porn producers have said viewers do not want to see condoms in porn because it distracts from their fantasies.
-They also warned that porn creators will be more likely to move productions out of state to avoid such rules.
+They have warned that porn creators will be more likely to move their productions out of state if such rules are enforced.